In addition to this video, check out this article on the use of the expression of nothing in French.

 You're welcome, it really means that what you did wasn't much.
 But there are other expressions you can use.
 Some are more polite, some more colloquial, some just formal.

-We'll look at six of them together today.
+We're going to look at six of them together today.

-Lingopie is a streaming video on demand platform, a bit like Netflix, but for people who want to improve their foreign language skills.
+Lingopie is a streaming video-on-demand platform, a bit like Netflix, but for people who want to improve their foreign language skills.

 On this platform, you will be able to find movies, TV series, documentaries or TV shows.